Skip to main content

 At a high level, there are three operations:

-- Create an adapter — set up a new adapter to train.
+1. Create a finetune — set up a new finetune to train.

 Everything else (sampling data, rewards, evaluation, stopping criteria) stays in your control.

-Before training, create an adapter to hold your finetuned weights:
+Before training, create a finetune to hold your finetuned weights:

 You provide: